CylonicRaider/basebot/README.md

 Simplicistic library for [euphoria.io](http://euphoria.io/) bots;
 with examples.

-*The library is being re-written for a possibly API-breaking update, see the `v2-rewrite` branch.*
+**This is the outdated v1 fork being kept for historical reasons.
+Please port your bots to the new fork in the master branch.**

 The actual library consists only of the `basebot.py` file (it depends on [`websocket-client`](http://pypi.python.org/pypi/websocket-client/),